Adobe-CEP/Getting-Started-guides/com.cep.export/readme.md

 ```

 ## Host app: Automation with ExtendScript
-Many CC host apps like Photoshop, Illustrator, and InDesign (and many more!) can be automated with ExtendScript, which provides many deep features to automate work in CC host apps; you can explore more ExtendScript features in our Scripting Guides.
+Many CC host apps like Photoshop, Illustrator, and InDesign (and many more) can be automated with ExtendScript, which provides many deep features to automate work in CC host apps; you can explore more ExtendScript features in our Scripting Guides.
 The ExtendScript file for this extension is located at `./com.cep.export/host/index.jsx`.

 ### Create an ExtendScript function
 In the extension's `index.jsx` file, there is only one function written (`exportFile(type)`).